Don't Look Up: Plot

-World opinion is divided among people who believe the comet is a severe threat, those who decry alarmism and believe that mining a destroyed comet will create jobs, and those who deny that the comet even exists.
-When Dibiasky returns home to Illinois, her parents kick her out of the house and she begins a relationship with a young man named Yule, a shoplifter she meets at her retail job.
-After Mindy's wife confronts him about his infidelity, she returns to Michigan without him.
-Mindy questions whether Isherwell's technology will be able to break apart the comet, angering the billionaire.
-Becoming frustrated with the administration, Mindy finally breaks down and rants on national television, criticizing Orlean for downplaying the impending apocalypse and questioning humanity's indifference.
+Public opinion is divided among people who believe the comet is a severe threat, those who believe that mining a destroyed comet will create jobs, and those who deny that the comet even exists.
+When Dibiasky returns home to Illinois, she begins a relationship with a young man named Yule who she meets at her retail job.
+Mindy's wife comes to Washington to confront him about his infidelity, and returns to Michigan without him.
+Mindy questions Isherwell about the reliability of his technology, angering the billionaire.

 Cut off from the administration, Mindy reconciles with Dibiasky as the comet becomes visible from Earth.
 Mindy, Dibiasky, and Oglethorpe organize a protest campaign on social media, telling people to "Just Look Up" and call on other countries to conduct comet interception operations.
 Simultaneously, Orlean starts an anti-campaign telling people "Don't Look Up".
-Oglethorpe informs Mindy and Dibiasky that Orlean and BASH cut Russia, India, and China out of the rights for the comet-mining deal, so they prepared their own joint deflection mission, only for their spacecraft to explode and the mission had failed.
-As the comet becomes larger in the sky, Orlean's supporters start turning on her administration.
-BASH's attempt at breaking the comet apart goes awry and everyone realizes that humanity is doomed.
+Russia, India, and China prepare their own joint deflection mission—only for their spacecraft to explode on takeoff, ending the possibility of a successful deflection.
+As the comet becomes larger in the sky, Orlean's supporters turn on her administration.

-Isherwell, Orlean, and others in their elite circle board a sleeper spaceship designed to find an Earth-like planet, inadvertently leaving Jason behind.
-Orlean offers Mindy two places on the ship, but he declines, choosing to spend a final evening with his friends and family.
-As expected, the comet strikes off the coast of Chile, causing a worldwide disaster and triggering an extinction-level event.
-In a mid-credits scene, Orlean, Isherwell and the rest of the 2,000 people who left Earth, which includes CEOs, high powered lobbyists and figures in the financial sector, on a lush alien planet 22,740 years later, ending their period of suspended animation.
-They exit their spacecraft naked and admire the habitable world.
-However, Orlean is suddenly killed by a bird-like predator (a death predicted by BASH's algorithms), one of a pack that surrounds the planetary newcomers.
-In a post-credits scene back on Earth, it is revealed that Jason managed to survive the impact.
-He records himself, declaring himself the "last man on Earth" and asking any viewers still alive to "like and subscribe".
+BASH's launches aimed at breaking the comet apart go awry, and everyone soon realizes that humanity is doomed.
+Isherwell, Orlean, and other elites board a sleeper spaceship designed to find an Earth analog.
+Orlean forgetfully leaves Jason behind, but offers Mindy two places on the ship.
+He declines, choosing to spend a final evening with his wife and children, Oglethorpe, Dibiasky, and Yule.
+As expected, the comet strikes off the coast of Chile, triggering an explosive extinction event.

+In a mid-credits scene, the sleeper spaceship lands on a lush alien planet 22,740 years later.
+Admiring the habitable world, Orlean is suddenly killed by a large, avian creature—a death predicted earlier by BASH's algorithms.
+In a post-credits scene on Earth, Jason emerges from the rubble, having survived the impact.